christensenjairus/ClusterCreator/README.md

 A workaround is to add nodes to your cluster in batches and run `tofu apply` to create smaller sets of nodes.
 You may want to do this anyway so you can distribute the VMs across your proxmox cluster and vary the `proxmox_node` argument.

 If you do need to undo the k8s install on the VMs `./uninstall_k8s.sh` should work, but a full tofu rebuild is the best way to ensure a clean slate.

+## Dual Stack Networking
+The VLAN and VMs created by Tofu can have IPv6 enabled both on the host level and inside the cluster for dual-stack networking.
+There are three configurations for IPv6 and dual-stack networking...
+1. `ipv6.enabled = false` will disable IPv6 on the host and VLAN.
+Of course, the cluster will not be dual-stack enabled in this case.
+2. `ipv6.enabled = true`, but `ipv6.dual_stack = false` will enable IPv6 on the host and VLAN, but the cluster will only have IPv4 addresses.
+This is helpful so the hosts can resolve ipv6 addresses, but don't need dual stack services.
+In this case, `prefix delegation` is used by Unifi and the hosts decide their own IP addresses with SLAAC.
+3. `ipv6.enabled = true`, and `ipv6.dual_stack = true` will enable IPv6 on the host and VLAN, and the cluster will have both IPv4 and IPv6 addresses.
+This is the most complex configuration.
+In this case, a `static` configuration is used by Unifi and the hosts are assigned their IP addresses similarly to how the IPv4 configuration works.

 # Final Product
 ### Proxmox Pools with VMs Managed by Tofu